overvis/overvis-docs/OPCB/OPCB_221B_Manual/README.md

    ![Log in interface screenshot](./images/screenshot-login.png)

 3. After logging in, the quick setup page will be displayed.
-If the device was configured previously and the reconfiguration is needed, quick setup page can be accessed from the drop-down drawer in the header under the logo.
+If the device was configured previously and reconfiguration is needed, the quick setup page can be accessed from the drop-down drawer in the header under the logo.

    ![Quick setup page screenshot](./images/screenshot-quick-setup.png)

-4. After the initial setup, the device will connect to the internet using specified settings and will be available in Overvis cloud.
+4. After the initial setup, the device will connect to the internet using the specified settings and will be available in the Overvis cloud.

-   Access the link on the sticker and follow the instructions on the Overvis web site to set up the device cloud operation and access OPCB-221B interface through the Overvis cloud.
+   Access the link on the sticker and follow the instructions on the Overvis website to set up the device cloud operation and access the OPCB-221B interface through the Overvis cloud.

 **ATTENTION!
-Please make sure that the Internet connection is correctly configured before disabling the Wi-Fi access point.
+Ensure the Internet connection is correctly configured before disabling the Wi-Fi access point.
 Otherwise, an incorrect configuration may prevent any communication with the device, which can only be fixed with a factory reset.**

-## Safety precautions
+## Safety Precautions

-To ensure the product's safe operation it is strictly forbidden the following:
+To ensure the product's safe operation, it is strictly forbidden to:

-- to carry out installation works and maintenance without disconnecting the product from the mains;
+- Carry out installation works and maintenance without disconnecting the product from the mains.
-- to open and repair the product without any professional help;
+- Open and repair the product without professional help.
-- to operate the product with the mechanical damages of the housing.
+- Operate the product with mechanical damages to the housing.

-It is not allowed water penetration on terminals and internal elements of the product.
+Water penetration on terminals and internal elements of the product is not allowed.

-During operation and maintenance the regulatory document requirements must be met, namely:
+During operation and maintenance, the regulatory document requirements must be met, namely:

-- Regulations for Operation of Consumer
+- Regulations for Operation of Consumer Electrical Installations.
-- Electrical Installations; Safety Rules for Operation of Consumer Electrical Installations;
+- Safety Rules for Operation of Consumer Electrical Installations.
 - Occupational Safety in Operation of Electrical Installations.

 **LIQUID INGRESS ON TERMINALS AND INTERNAL ELEMENTS OF THE DEVICE IS UNACCEPTABLE.**